framps/raspiBackupDoc/en/src/backup-options.md

 ### -F: Simulates the backup run and helps to quickly test the email notification

 "Fake backup".
 This option is helpful for initial testing of *raspiBackup*.
-The actual long backup is not triggered by this - but all option option checks as well as the sending of notification e-mails and push messages.
+The long irunning backup is not triggered by this - but all option checks as well as the sending of notification e-mails and push messages.

 | option name | default | in installer | configuration name |
 |-------------|----------|--------------|--------------------|